baratrumus/CarSalesSpring/readme.md

 ## Car sales site application.
 Version 2.0 Spring

-##### Application <a href="http://carsales42.herokuapp.com">deployed to Heroku</a>.
+##### Application <a href="https://carsales42.herokuapp.com">deployed to Heroku</a>.
 App is not realy adapted to mobiles.
 Please use desktop.
 Wait a bit, heroku has init and loading lag.

 #### General functionality.
-Application have main page with all advertisments.
+Application have main page with all advertisements.
 This page is allowed for all users, including guests.
 Guest can sign up, sign in or use Test Role button for quick authorization and authentication .
 When authorized user appends new Ad, he chooses brand, model, bodytype, engine, photo, description, mileage, price.
 Admin can make CRUD operations on all users.